 What’s the AgChat Foundation?

 - AgChat Foundation is a non-profit designed to empower more farmers to leverage social media as a tool to tell agriculture’s story.
-The Foundation will educate and equip farmers with the skill set needed to effectively engage on Facebook, Twitter, LinkedIn, YouTube and other social media sites (WordPress, Blogspot, Google Plus, etc).
+The Foundation will educate and equip farmers with the skill set needed to effectively engage on Facebook, Twitter and other social media sites (WordPress, Blogspot, Google Plus, etc).

 Who started the AgChat Foundation & why?